Last updated on October 13th, 2018 at 04:14 pm

-Partnering with an influencer can be hugely effective step for your ecommerce venture.
+Partnering with an influencer can be a hugely effective step for your eCommerce venture.
 Piggybacking off the success of social stars can give your business the boost it needs to reach higher sales, increased brand awareness, and better engagement.

 Focusing on followers over engagement

 When you’re trawling the web to find your influencer, you can easily fall into the trap of being dazzled by follower counts and big numbers.
 The more followers an influencer has, the better they are, right?